elementjs/elt/README.md

 * Know when mounted or unmounted
 * Have an observe() method for convenience

 # Components

+* Can be created by a function or by extending a class.
+The `d()` function is in charge of properly instanciating them, handling controllers, classes and styles.

+## Component Function

+## The Component Class

 * Are controllers
 * Have attributes
 * Return a Node through a render() function

+# Verbs

+* Display, DisplayIf, DisplayUnless
+* Write
+* Repeat

 # Observables

 Well there's a lot to talk about.

-# Verbs

-If, Show, Write, Repeat
-ShowIf ?
-ShowUnless ??

-# Children

-Domic understands appending string, number, Node and ChildCreator functions.